Logical blocks for fault-tolerant topological quantum computation: Topological quantum computation without boundaries: Portals and teleported twists

 \subsection{Portals}

-To perform logic on these twist encoded qubits, we introduce the concept of a portal.
-Portals are two-sided, codimension-1 (i.e., 2-dimensional) objects that can be thought of as a new type of geometric defect for space-time surface code channels.
-They represent geometrically non-local correlations.
+To perform logic on these twist-encoded qubits, we introduce the concept of a portal.
+Portals are two-sided, codimension-1 (i.e., two-dimensional) objects that can be thought of as a new type of geometric defect for space-time surface code instruments.
+They represent geometrically nonlocal correlations.
 We are specifically interested in portals that come in pairs, but note that self-portals (i.e., those defined on a single connected surface) are also possible and may have other interesting applications.
-To be concrete, let us consider how to create portals in the 6-ring fusion network.
+To be concrete, let us consider how to create portals in the six-ring fusion network.
 These portals are similar to the wormholes introduced in the 2D case in Ref.~\cite{krishna2020topological}.

-To microscopically define a portal pair, we modify the bulk fusion pattern of the 6-ring fusion network along two 2-dimensional topological disks.
-Firstly, consider the dual of the fusion complex $\mathcal{L}^*$. ($\mathcal{L}^*$ is obtained from $\mathcal{L}$ by replacing vertices with volumes, edges by faces, and so on.
+To microscopically define a portal pair, we modify the bulk fusion pattern of the six-ring fusion network along two two-dimensional topological disks.
+Firstly, consider the dual of the fusion complex $\mathcal{L}^*$.
+(We obtain $\mathcal{L}^*$ from $\mathcal{L}$ by replacing vertices with volumes, edges by faces, and so on.
 In $\mathcal{L}^*$, volumes represent resource states and faces represent fusions between resource states.)
 Consider a topological disk $D$ consisting of a number of faces in $\mathcal{L}^*$.
 Let $D'$ be another topological disk obtained by translating (and potentially rotating) $D$.
-The disks $D$ and $D'$ specify a set of fusions.
+Disks $D$ and $D'$ specify a set of fusions.
 Each disk has two sides, separating qubits from resource states on either side.
-In the bulk, qubits on one side of a given disk would be fused together with qubits on the other side.
+In the bulk, qubits on one side of a given disk are fused with qubits on the other side.
 To create a portal pair, we pair sides from $D$ and $D'$ and fuse qubits on each side of $D$ with qubits on the matching side of $D'$.
-This is depicted on the fusion graph in Fig.~\ref{figPortalMicroscopics}.
+This is depicted in the fusion graph in Fig.~\ref{figPortalMicroscopics}.

 By changing the fusion group in this way, we obtain a new check operator group, $\mathcal{C}$, which contains check operators supported between the two disks, as depicted in Fig.~\ref{figPortalMicroscopics}.
 One can view the check operator entering one side of the disk as being mapped to the matching side of the other.
 Correspondingly, excitations can be mapped between disks by chains of errors entering one disk and emerging from the matching side of the other disk.
 We therefore refer to these disks as portals and their effect is to modify the connectivity geometry of the fusion network (leading to changes in topology and geometry).